wathmihasara/ASS_4_GRP-10/README.md

 deinococcus_proteins <- unlist(lapply(deinococcus_cds, as.character))
 ecoli_proteins <- unlist(lapply(ecoli_cds, as.character))
 ```
-This code used to convert the protein sequences that were read from the FASTA files into character vectors for easier manipulation and analysis in R.
+This code is used to convert the protein sequences that were read from the FASTA files into character vectors for easier manipulation and analysis in R.

 # extracts k-mers
 ```{r}